openid/sharedsignals/openid-sharedsignals-framework-1_0.md

   }
 }
 ~~~
-{: #subject-ids-ex-simple title="Example: SET Containing a SSF Event with a Simple Subject Member"}
+{: #subject-ids-ex-simple title="Example: SET Containing a SSE Event with a Simple Subject Member"}

 ~~~ json
 {